 Being curious as to what has changed, I started to introspect.
 I suppose I have more life experience, and therefore a little more perspective on how much this matters in the grand scheme of things.
 Having more experience and knowing myself better, I am more comfortable with my choice and knowing that it’s right for me – it’s what I want to do, it’s what I love (for reasons I will expand upon in a separate post).
 I have developed my relationship skills so that I feel that even though as I said earlier I am physically leaving behind wonderful people and connections, I am confident that those relationships, professional and personal, will still grow and flourish when several thousand miles apart.
 And reflecting on this made me realize a very obvious fact that evaded my brain logic when I was younger: it gets easier.

 To all my brilliant friends and loved ones making hard choices and doing hard things: I love you.
-You and your big changes and choices inspire me to make leaps, be excited about the future I can build for myself, and say yes to the things that seem crazy.
+You and your big changes and choices inspire me to make leaps, to be excited about the future I can build for myself, and to say yes to the things that seem crazy.
 So far, I have learned that life is short, yes, so take the opportunities that will help you make it what you want it to be.
 But life is also long – you have time to remake yourself again and again and again.
 Be kind to yourself.
 Keep making hard choices, and they will feel better, more natural, more right.
-And, of course, I have learned that I have so much more to learn -and I can’t wait.
+And, of course, I have learned that I have so much more to learn – and I can’t wait to begin.